 All samples of dead fetuses belonged to the herds with the traditional conditions.
 At first, the age of the aborted fetuses was estimated using the formula $(X + 17) \times 1/2$ , where X is the size of the fetus in centimeters, which were measured from forehead to tail.
-Then, a systematic necropsy was performed, and the pathological lesions were recorded.
+Then, a systematic necropsy was performed and the pathological lesions were recorded.
 Next, 50 mg of the abomasal contents was placed in a 2 mL microtube and stored in a freezer at -70 °C for further molecular studies.
-Additionally, tissue samples from various organs, including the liver, kidneys, lungs, muscles, spleen, and brain, were collected and transferred to a 10% formalin solution for histopathology purposes.
+Additionally, tissue samples of the various organs including the liver, kidney, lung, muscles, spleen, and brain were collected and transferred to 10% formalin solution for histopathology purposes.